b3z9a/cs304-g12/README.md

 2. Navigate to the `\cs304-g12\src\` folder

-3. Compile the source code by running `javac HealthDBApp.java HealthDB.java` [Note: compile any other classes here as well.]
+3. Compile the source code by running `javac HealthDBUI.java HealthDB.java` [Note: compile any other classes here as well.]

-4. Run the application by running `java HealthDBApp`
+4. Run the application by running `java HealthDBUI`

 ### Running the Application in SSH and a Command Line Interface